Half Sour Pickles

 Once the pickles reach your desired taste, toss them in the fridge for up to 1 year!
 They will continue to ferment over that time, but the progress will be much slower.

-More Fermenting Recipes To Try!
+More Fun Fermenting Recipes

 As previously mentioned, fermentation is very accessible – it doesn’t require any specialized equipment.